 Currently there is no specific guidance in place for Elected Members relating to Travel and Subsistence.
-The lack of clear guidance has led to inconsistencies in claims submitted.
+The lack of clear guidance has led to some inconsistencies in claims submitted.

-An action plan is in place to address the issues identified and a clear set of Rules and Guidance will be drafted by 1 April 2020 for Council approval thereafter.
+An action plan was agreed by management to ensure that a clear set of Rules and Guidance was drafted by 1 April 2020 for Council approval thereafter.
+This action is now complete.

-CM2000 Functionality
+CM2000 Functionality (February 2020)